This word comes from “omni” meaning “all” and “potent” meaning “power.” This means that God is all-powerful. Consider several verses on this subject:

 All things are possible for God (Mt.
 19:26; Mk.
 14:36), but this refers to all logical possibilities.
 This means God can do whatever he wants.
 God’s power is unbounded except by his own nature (Gen. 18:14; Jer.
 32:17; 2 Tim.
 2:13).

-Moreover, if the critic really wants God to do something logically incoherent, then we don’t mind if the canons of logic can be broken.
-If logic can be broken, then there would be nothing wrong with God creating such a stone.
-Therefore, the critic cannot have it both ways: either logic exists and God cannot create this stone, or logic doesn’t exist and therefore there is no contradiction presented.
+Moreover, if the critic really wants God to do something logically incoherent, then he is saying that logic doesn’t exist.
+However, if logic can be broken, then there would be nothing wrong with God creating such a stone.
+Therefore, the critic cannot have it both ways: (1) either logic exists and God cannot create this stone or (2) logic doesn’t exist and therefore there is no contradiction presented.
 Philosophers Taliaferro and Marty write, “Part of the problem with this argument, by the way, is that by insisting that omnipotence should include the ability to do the logically incoherent, it removes our ability to think about these matters at all.”

 Miracles are not difficult for God.
 The miraculous is no more impossible for God than the non-miraculous.
 These are distinctions that we make—not God.
 Both are equally possible for him.